- Guaranteed for 2 full months

 So how do you take a photograph of a tall building without this happening?
 There are a few ways.
 The most obvious is by changing your viewpoint.
 You need to get higher to shoot more of the building front on, with the mid-point being the best place to capture the maximum amount of the structure.
 You could shoot out the window of a neighbouring building, or if there is nothing around you could spend some money on a crane!

-This photo was taken from the third floor of a neighbouring block.
+This photo was taken from the third floor of a neighboring block.
 You can see that all the verticals in the photo are straight.

 If you can’t physically get higher then you can change your viewpoint in two other ways.
 One is with the help of shift lenses the other is through perspective correction software.

 The ability to shift the position of the lens has been around since the beginning of photography.
 The original view cameras (created in the 1840s) used a bellows system which let photographers change the position (shift) the lens in relation to the film.
 The shifting mechanism acted like a mini elevator, moving the photographer’s viewpoint higher and lower.
 Historically, shifting in order to correct perspective convergence was seen as an important part of the capture process, just like focus, shutter speed and aperture.
 Shifting was possible because the lens captured a much larger (circular) field of view than the film.
 The same way that modern shift lenses work.
 Modern shift lenses are commonly used by architecture photographers to limit vertical convergence on large buildings.
 However, these lenses can only be used on DSLR or medium format cameras and can also be very expensive (upwards of $1,000).